TypeScript Type Safety: Exploring Overloads & Conditional Types

 }

-The stumbling block here is that in the presence of generic types, the
+The stumbling block here is in the presence of generic types.
+As of today,

 In TypeScript you cannot evaluate a conditional type level function like